Konstantin8105/gog/README.md

 	// ZeroLengthSegment return for zero length segment ZeroLengthSegment

-	// Segment A and segment B are parallel.
+	// Parallel is segment A and segment B.
 	// Intersection point data is not valid.
 	Parallel